 MTH2231 Geometry – 3 hours

-Designed for those working toward teacher certification in Elementary Education or as an elective in any other program.
-Taught in a discussion and demonstration format that covers geometric proofs, right triangles, and areas of geometric figures.
+Designed for those working toward teacher certification in Elementary Education or as an elective in any other program, this course covers geometric proofs, right triangles, and areas of geometric figures.
 (Prerequisite: MTH1231 or permission of instructor)

 SCI1231 Physical Science: Astronomy and Physics – 3 credit hours